rcghpge/pymo/docs/pymo-framework.md

 - A universal systems and application programming language.
 - For Mojo to adopt the syntax of Python (that is, to make Mojo compatible with existing Python programs)
 - Integrate the CPython implementation for long-tail ecosystem support (CPython is Python's default interpreter.
-It is an interpreted languag as opposed to Mojo which is a compiled language akin to C, C++, Rust, Zig, and so forth.)
+It is an interpreted languag as opposed to Mojo which is a compiled language akin to C, C++, Rust, Zig, and so forth.
+There are extended frameworks of Python for leveraging compiling.
+This is a further tooling benefit for seamless integrations.)

 ---
 # C Programming Language FFI Aprroaches for Mojo